 #12 Child Advocate/Children’s Service Worker

-A child advocate or children’s service social worker helps children/youth in state custody get back to normal life.
+Child advocates or children’s social services workers help children/youth in state custody get back to normal life.
 They help them achieve permanency through various ways like reintegration, adoption, or custodianship.
 They correspond and liaise with partner agencies to link clients to resources, attend court and IEP hearings on behalf of clients.
 They participate in hospice and community programs and presentations to promote professional growth and understanding of hospice care and increase public awareness.
 Their roles also include other peripheral activities like authorizing medical necessity forms for Medicaid services, attending IEP and treatment team meetings to ensure benefits for children and their families.
 They ensure that federal regulations and all eligibility requirements are thoroughly followed when placing customers into a proper Medicaid program.
 Finally, they provide complete confidentiality of resident and facility information in every case that they handle.

 Average annual salary: $47,390

 School social workers provide positive academic, behavioral, and social guidance at all levels of education.
 They help students, teachers, and their families manage various mental health and behavioral concerns.
 They are trained in social work and mental health to change the school experience for students who otherwise have struggled.
-They assist students with mental health concerns, positive behavioral support, academic issues, behavioral concerns, and classroom support.
-They work closely with school counselors whose jobs are more academic-focused but have the same similar goal of student well-being in mind.
+School social workers assist students with mental health concerns, positive behavioral support, academic issues, behavioral concerns, and classroom support.
+School social workers work closely with school counselors whose jobs are more academic-focused but have the same similar goal of student well-being in mind.
 Together, they guide students through various challenges that may interfere with their ability to accomplish their academic and career goals.
-They consult with parents, teachers, peers, and administrators to offer individual and group counseling/therapy and help students lead a positive life.
+School social workers also consult with parents, teachers, peers, and administrators to offer individual and group counseling/therapy and help students lead a positive life.